-Recent shifts in the sales and marketing landscape mean successful lead generation for lawyers occurs largely online.
-We know it can be challenging to understand the complexities of the lead generation game.
+Recent shifts in the sales and marketing landscape mean successful lead generation for attorneys occurs largely online.
+We know it can be challenging to understand the complexities of lead generation strategies.
 That's why we've put together this explainer blog to get you up to speed with lead generation for lawyers, as well as offer some useful tips to bag new clients.

 Lead generation for lawyers can build online visibility, credibility, trust, and interest from specific market segments.
-When you focus on lead generation, you hone in on specific traffic from high-value customers and greatly improve their chances of converting.
+When you focus on lead generation efforts, you hone in on specific website traffic from high-value customers and greatly improve their chances of converting.

 Lead generation is suitable for all types of lawyers, from independent professionals to small law firms and legacy companies.
 Small law firm lead generation is no different from industry giants — the principles are the same: it’s just the scale and budget that changes.